real-logic/benchmarks/scripts/aeron/README.md

 1. Echo cluster benchmark

-   Similar to the echo benchmark but the messages are sent to the cluster using `io.aeron.cluster.client.AeronCluster.tryClaim` and received from the cluster using `io.aeron.cluster.client.AeronCluster.pollEgress` API.
+   Similar to the echo benchmark but with the messages being sent to the cluster using `io.aeron.cluster.client.AeronCluster.tryClaim` and received from the cluster using `io.aeron.cluster.client.AeronCluster.pollEgress` API.